lit/lit/packages/labs/virtualizer/README.md

 The package also includes a simple mechanism for loading the `ResizeObserver` polyfill.
 This mechanism uses feature detection to determine whether the polyfill is required; if it is, then the polyfill is automatically loaded and provided directly to Virtualizer.

-You need to invoke the loader—which is aysnchronous—and await its return before running any code that would cause a virtualizer to be instantiated.
+You need to invoke the loader—which is asynchronous—and await its return before running any code that would cause a virtualizer to be instantiated.
 The simplest way to do this is to load virtualizer itself with a dynamic `import()` statement.
 For example:

 ```js
 import {loadPolyfillIfNeeded} from '@lit-labs/virtualizer/polyfillLoaders/ResizeObserver.js';